mliebelt/pgn-viewer/readme.md

 I will provide downloads of the versions, that should be easy to install.
 Just unpack locally, and copy one of the examples and play with them.

+* [Version 0.9.5](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.5.zip): Some more fixes, stability.
-* [Version 0.9.4](dist/PgnViewerJS-0.9.4.zip): Finished edit mode, cleanup, some more fixes.
+* [Version 0.9.4](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.4.zip): Finished edit mode, cleanup, some more fixes.
-* [Version 0.9.3](dist/PgnViewerJS-0.9.3.zip): Allows special markup, some more bug fixes.
+* [Version 0.9.3](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.3.zip): Allows special markup, some more bug fixes.
-* [Version 0.9.2](dist/PgnViewerJS-0.9.2.zip): Some more bug fixes, examples to all issues at [GitHub](https://github.com/mliebelt/PgnViewerJS/issues), added Changelog.md, started restructuring the sources.
+* [Version 0.9.2](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.2.zip): Some more bug fixes, examples to all issues at [GitHub](https://github.com/mliebelt/PgnViewerJS/issues), added Changelog.md, started restructuring the sources.
-* [Version 0.9.1](dist/PgnViewerJS-0.9.1.zip): Some bug fixes, examples to all issues at [GitHub](https://github.com/mliebelt/PgnViewerJS/issues), some additional examples and a lot of fixes in the documentation.
+* [Version 0.9.1](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.1.zip): Some bug fixes, examples to all issues at [GitHub](https://github.com/mliebelt/PgnViewerJS/issues), some additional examples and a lot of fixes in the documentation.
-* [Version 0.9.0](dist/PgnViewerJS-0.9.0.zip): Nearly feature complete, roughly documented, stable enough to play with it.
+* [Version 0.9.0](https://s3.eu-central-1.amazonaws.com/pgnviewerjs/releases/PgnViewerJS-0.9.0.zip): Nearly feature complete, roughly documented, stable enough to play with it.

 ## References